| Barry MacDonnell's

 Now, on the property bar, click the icon to

-Space the images evenly (left to right) inside the group; then click on
+Space the images evenly (Left/Right) inside the group; then click on

-WordPerfect 8 these features are found by clicking the Graphics button
+the old WordPerfect 8 program these features are found by clicking the Graphics button

 on the property bar.]